Accommodation · Last updated 2 June 2026

 Day Trip Planning: Gibraltar with Kids

-The Rock is a good day out for families — the cable car to the top, the Barbary macaques, St Michael's Cave, and the Great Siege Tunnels all keep older kids engaged.
-Here is how to plan it as a day trip from La Linea:
+Gibraltar is a worthwhile day trip for families with children aged roughly 5 and above.
+The Barbary macaques, St Michael's Cave, and the Great Siege Tunnels all hold older children's attention well.
+Here is how to plan the day from La Linea:

-• Timing: Leave your hotel by 9am.
-Border queues are shorter early morning.
-The cable car opens at 9:30am.
+• Timing: Leave by 9am.
+Border queues are shorter in the early morning and main sights open from around 9:30am.

-• What to bring: Water (buy in La Linea, it is cheaper), snacks, suncream.
-Pushchairs can be difficult on the steep paths — a carrier is better for toddlers.
+• What to bring: Water bought in La Linea before crossing (significantly cheaper on the Spanish side), snacks, and suncream.
+Pushchairs are difficult on the steep upper-Rock paths; a carrier works better for toddlers.

-• Monkeys: The Barbary macaques will steal food.
-Keep snacks in bags, do not offer food, and watch children's hands.
+• Monkeys: The Barbary macaques will go for food.
+Keep snacks zipped away, do not offer food, and watch children's hands carefully.

 • Return crossing: Head back before 5pm to avoid the post-work queue at La Verja.